 1. COMPETITIVE SECTIONS

-– International Documentary Film Competition: documentary films with a running time of more than 30 minutes (medium and feature-length films),
+– International Documentary Competition: documentary films with a running time exceeding 50 minutes,

-– International Short Film Competition: documentary, animated and fiction films with a running time of no more than 30 minutes,
+– International Short Film Competition: documentary, animated and fiction films with a running time not exceeding 30 minutes,

-– International DocFilmMusic Competition: documentary music films with a running time of more than 50 minutes.
+– International DocFilmMusic Competition: documentary music films with a running time exceeding 50 minutes,

 – National Competition: Polish films only with a running time: